Email

 Side Effects

-Other less common side effects include bleeding, blistering, burning, coldness, discoloration of skin, feeling of pressure, hives, joint infection, inflammation, itching, lumps, numbness, pain, rash, redness, scarring, soreness, stinging, swelling, tenderness, tingling, ulceration, and warmth at the injection site.
+Other less common side effects include bleeding, blistering, burning, coldness, discoloration of skin, feeling of pressure, hives, joint infection, inflammation, itching, lumps, numbness, pain, rash, redness, scarring, soreness, stinging, swelling, tenderness, tingling, ulceration and warmth at the injection site.
 If a reaction develops to a particular brand, it may be helpful to try a different brand if future treatments are planned.

 Tell Your Rheumatology Provider

-Updated February 2024 by Timothy Kaniecki, MD, and reviewed by the American College of Rheumatology Committee on Communications and Marketing.
+Updated March 2025 by Rebecca Fitzpatrick, MD, and reviewed by the American College of Rheumatology Committee on Communications and Marketing.

 This information is provided for general education only.
 Individuals should consult a qualified healthcare provider for professional medical advice, diagnosis, and treatment of a medical or health condition.